Kyle Freeland: International career

 Freeland pitched for the United States in the 2023 World Baseball Classic.
 He pitched in two games, allowing 2 runs and striking out 5 batters in 6 innings, including a solo home run to Kazuma Okamoto in the championship game loss to Japan.

 Personal life

-Freeland and his wife Ashley married in 2021.
+Freeland and his wife married in 2021.
 They live in Scottsdale, Arizona.
-Freeland's parents are Don and Susan Freeland.
-He has an older brother, Colin.
+He has an older brother.
+Their mother teaches at the Denver elementary school that Freeland attended.

 Freeland lettered in golf four years in high school.

+Freeland and his wife donated $3 million to the Evansville baseball program in 2024 for a new clubhouse.
+In January 2025, the Purple Aces retired Freeland's number 21.